GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/device-authz-grant.md

 grant_type=urn%3Aietf%3Aparams%3Aoauth%3Agrant-type%3Adevice_code&device_code=0bd7068e7fdab4bb91b313296a96462256a7370d12f073f0
 ```

-### 5.1.
-Token Response
+### Token Response

-Gluu authorization server responds to each polling request with one of the following responses:
+The Gluu authorization server responds to each polling request with one of the following responses:

 **Access granted**